mentlee/fes/README.md

 # Frontend scripts

-Bootstrap your react project with just couple of steps
+Bootstrap your react project with just a couple of steps

 1. Add appropriate `.npmrc` configuration (Replace `TOKEN` with your token)
 ```